tigersoldier/company-lsp/README.md

     completion candidates so company filters the candidates as completion progresses.
 If set to `nil', each incremental completion triggers a completion request to the language server.
+ * `company-lsp-async`: When set to non-til, fetch completion candidates asynchronously.

 [company]: http://company-mode.github.io/
 [lsp-mode]: https://github.com/emacs-lsp/lsp-mode